 darts, tucks, etc. with your favorite marking methods.
 The pattern pieces also tell you the order of construction.
 At each notch is a number.
 Sew

-• If you don’t wish to hunt for the numbers, use either the unit method or the flat method for assembling a garment.
+the seam with the number 1 first, number 2 second, etc. - If you don’t wish to hunt for the numbers, use either the unit method or the flat method for assembling a garment.
 The unit method is simply this: construct the garment by sewing each part of it individually, then sew the pieces together.
 This results in a garment

 more in alignment with the contours of the body than the flat method.
 Use the unit method when sewing better quality, tailored, and fitted garments.The flat method is generally faster and easier to complete, often used in ready-to-wear and is useful for casual clothing.
 The object of this method